mstable/MIPs/TDP/tdp-33.md

 ### Use of Funds

-Requesting funding of a maximum 14,000 MTA per quarter at the beginning of each quarter, starting in Q1 2022.
+Requesting funding of a maximum 27,500 MTA per quarter at the beginning of each quarter, starting in Q1 2022.
 This amount has been calculated based on the following estimated spending:

+- Compensating 3 community signers across the ProtocolDAO & TreasuryDAO: 12,000 MTA (1,000 USD worth of MTA per signer per month, based on current MTA price of 0.75 USD as minimum)
-- Coordinape: 7500 MTA (Max 2500 MTA per epoch with 3 epochs per quarter)
+- Coordinape: 7,500 MTA (Max 2,500 MTA per epoch with 3 epochs per quarter)
-- Moderator Payments: 4500 MTA (based on estimated MTA price of 1.00 USD)
+- Moderator Payments: 6,000 MTA (500 USD worth of MTA per moderator per month, based on current MTA price of 0.75 USD as minimum)
-- Contests and giveaways: 1500 MTA per quarter
+- Contests and giveaways: 1,500 MTA per quarter
 - Tipbot: 500 MTA per quarter

 We would not expect all of the funds to be used every quarter.
-To allow only a small buffer to accumulate, the account will be topped up to a maximum of 15,000 MTA each quarter (plus an allowance for any outstanding accounts payable from the previous quarter).
+To allow only a small buffer to accumulate, the account will be topped up to a maximum of 30,000 MTA each quarter (plus an allowance for any outstanding accounts payable from the previous quarter).

-The amounts specified above for each activity should be considered a rough guideline and actual spending may vary quarter to quarter based on requirements.
+The amounts specified above for each activity should be considered a rough guideline and actual spending may vary slightly quarter to quarter based on requirements.

 ### Community subDAO structure and responsibilities